rasismeiro/PHP-Slack/README.md

 	Recieves: $message (String or Array), $channel, $from, $to, $icon_emoji, $icon_url.

 	This will auto-magically send a message based on the given parameters.

+### Composer setup

+In the `require` key of `composer.json` file add the following

+    "connorvg/php-slack": "dev-master"

+Run the Composer update comand

+    $ composer update

 ### Laravel